-A consistent theme in ancient spiritual traditions is that the heart as the seat of the soul.
-We haven’t lost the significance of the heart.
-Get to the heart of the matter, speak from the heart, listen to your heart, wear your heart on your sleeve… These symbolise how the heart is the centre of spiritual truths.
+A consistent theme in ancient spiritual traditions is that the heart is the seat of the soul.
+Our use of language shows we haven’t lost the significance of the heart.
+Get to the heart of the matter, speak from the heart, listen to your heart, wear your heart on your sleeve… Words symbolise the heart as the centre of wisdom, clarity, truth.

 One of the oldest upanishads from Hinduism, the Chandogya Upanishad, refers to hridaya guha as the “cave of the heart” which resides in the supreme reality.
 Indeed, the heart is the bridge between the material and the divine.
 There’s a beautiful passage from this scripture, written over 2,000 years ago:

 “Go into the cave and you find the treasures of heaven.
 The sun and the moon and the stars, the very space and the clouds and the lightning and the rains—all this miracle of creation is within the heart of man.
 When it rains outside, it rains inside also, and the stellar regions shine resplendently within the heart of man.”

 The core ethos of the Chandogya Upanishad is tat tvam asi — you are that — is a reminder that the true self, Atman, is inseparable from the higher order.
 The goal of life?
 Self-realisation, and union with the absolute, matching your nature with nature.